 The DSAEK procedure entails the removal of damaged endothelial corneal tissue and replacement with donor tissue.
 After the eye is anesthetized, an incision is made in the eye, and a special instrument is used to remove a circular portion of the diseased inner layers of the patient’s cornea.
 The donor tissue is then cut, prepared, and then inserted into the eye.
 An air bubble is used fill the front of the eye and enables the new tissue to adhere to the surrounding cornea.
 Part of the air bubble is released either at the end of surgery or one hour later.
 The patient will return the following day so that one of our ophthalmologists can check the tissue’s position and make any corrections that are necessary.

 Unlike a traditional corneal transplant, DSAEK requires no stitching and prevents significant astigmatism from developing postoperatively.
 It also provides for quicker visual recovery and healing, taking only a few months instead of a year.
 Following DSAEK, the cornea is more stable, structurally stronger, and more resistant to injury compared to after a full-thickness corneal transplant.
 DSAEK also reduces the risks associated with traditional corneal transplant, such as hemorrhaging and vision loss.
 DSAEK is not right for everyone.
 Only experienced ophthalmologists can determine whether DSAEK is the appropriate treatment for your specific corneal problem.

 Contact Our Ophthalmologists for Treatment of Corneal Diseases

 If you are experiencing pain, redness, blurred vision, or excessive tearing of the eyes, you may have a corneal disorder.
 Our ophthalmologists in North Carolina can provide you with an exam, an evaluation, and treatment for your condition.
-Contact Cape Fear Eye Associates today to schedule an appointment at one of our three North Carolina locations.
+Contact Cape Fear Eye Associates today to schedule an appointment.